Grifonz/livematch/README.md

 The livematch component includes:
   1) a Dropdown, which contains a list of Game Timing.
 The dropdown pass-down the items selected by user to the event-carousel
   2) a Carousel of sport events, which contains: Country name, Competition name, Game lable, Game score, Time of the match and the competitors.
-      The Carousel receive a prop from the dropdown item selected and shows the match accordently
+      The Carousel receives a prop from the dropdown item selected and shows the match accordently
   3) a Progressbar circle, which indicates the current timing of each match

 ## Project setup